Unlock your Mercedes-Benz radio

 Image 2

-If your radio has square slots (image 2), you'll need these radio removal keys.
+If your radio has round or square slots (image 2), you'll need these radio release keys, or you can try using a few thin screwdrivers or barbeque skewers.

 Image 3